Surviving on the Inside

 Some of the information in this section is taken from the ‘Surviving on the Inside’ document written by Chris Sheppard for CRC.
-You can get a copy of this fact sheet here.
-Some information was provided from Inmate Connect.
-You can find more about Inmate Connect here.

 The amount of time you spend in police cells will depend on the availability of beds at the remand and reception centres, and the length of time it takes for you to be processed.
 Sometimes people can spend days in the police cells.
 Many people describe this part of their incarceration as very stressful.